Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 TTL Too Short for Stable Records

 A 60-second TTL on MX records that haven't changed in years generates unnecessary DNS queries, increasing load on your authoritative servers and slightly increasing latency for users.
+It also increases your query usage and potentially your bill.

 Fix: Use 3600-86400 seconds for stable records.